zynksoftware/Zynk-Workflow/_docs/ConnectWise-Connector/ConnectWise-Integrations-Frequently-Asked-Questions.md

-Click on the â€œOtherâ€ section then choose â€œAccounting Interfaceâ€ and you will see some tabs shoing Unposted Invoices, Unposted Expenses and Unposted Procurement (Invoices from Purchase Orders)
+Click on the Other section then choose Accounting Interface and you will see some tabs shoing Unposted Invoices, Unposted Expenses and Unposted Procurement (Invoices from Purchase Orders)